yiminghu/CTIMP/README.md

 # PERM
-PEnalized multivariate Response regression with Missingness in response matrix
+PEnalized multivariate Response regression with Missingness In response maTrix